clue/reactphp-http-proxy/README.md

 [`Connector`](https://github.com/reactphp/socket#connector) actually
 performs local DNS resolution unless explicitly defined otherwise.
-Given that remote DNS resolution is assumed to be the preferred mode, all other examples explicitly disable DNS resoltion like this:
+Given that remote DNS resolution is assumed to be the preferred mode, all other examples explicitly disable DNS resolution like this:

 ```php
 $connector = new Connector($loop, array(